US renames 5 places that used racist slur for a Native woman – KION546

 “Words matter, particularly in our work to ensure our nation’s public lands and waters are accessible and welcoming to people of all backgrounds,” Interior Secretary Deb Haaland said in a statement.
 She called the word “harmful.”

-Haaland, who took office in 2021, is the first Native American to lead a Cabinet agency.
+Haaland took office in 2021 and is the first Native American to lead a Cabinet agency.

 In western North Dakota, the new name Homesteaders Gap was selected by members of a small community as a nod to their local history.

-But Joel Brown, a member of the McKenzie County Board of Commissioners, said many residents in the area “felt very strongly” in opposition to the switch.
+McKenzie County Commissioner Joel Brown, however, said many residents in the area “felt very strongly” in opposition to the switch.
 Brown, who is white, said he and others prefer as little interference from the federal government as possible because “generally we find they’re disconnected from what the culture and economy are out here.”

 Two other newly named places are the California Central Valley communities of Loybas Hill, which translates to “Young Lady,” proposed by the Paskenta Band of Nomlaki Indians; and Yokuts Valley.